Search overlay

 If you have any further concerns or questions about housing, please contact us at harbertglobal@auburn.edu.

-• Why does the program include both Milan and Madrid together?
+• Why Milan and Madrid

 The Harbert College of Business has been running global programs for 20 years.
 Program locations have included the United Kingdom, France, Czech Republic, Ireland, Spain, Italy, Hungary, Croatia, China and others.
 In the last few years there have been many requests to expand our summer abroad programs to include two international locations in a single program.